-Binge drinking is incredibly common in Australia and probably linked to our laid back, laughing and sports loving culture.
+Binge drinking is incredibly common in Australia and seems at times linked to our laid back, laughing and sports loving culture.
 Despite a society that encourages so called recreational drinking, alcohol-related disorders and associated consequences are rampant and potentially fatal.
-Chronic alcohol abuse can lead to brain and liver functioning damage while recent research has suggested alcohol is a big a risk factor for cancer as tobacco, including breast cancer, bowel cancer and head, neck and throat cancer.
+Chronic alcohol abuse can lead to brain and liver damage while recent research has suggested alcohol is as big a risk factor for cancer (breast, bowel, head, neck and throat) as tobacco is.
 Chronic alcohol abuse can also contribute to mental health problems and impair and destroy intimate and social relationships.

-Alcohol is a toxic drug which can increase the risk of cancer, cirrhosis of the liver, dementia and dependence (NHMRC 2010 [accessed August 09, 2017]).
-There are a lot of different reasons for binge drinking and alcohol addiction.
+Alcohol is a toxic drug which can increase the risk of cancer, cirrhosis of the liver, dementia and dependence (NHMRC 2010 [accessed January 7th, 2021]).
+There are a lot of different reasons for binge drinking and alcohol use disorder.
 Many people drink to numb intense underlying feelings that are intolerable and/or poorly understood such as depression, sadness, fear, guilt, anxiety, feeling inadequate, poor self-esteem and loneliness.
 Addictions are commonly seen in people who have had difficult, abusive or neglectful experiences with parents or significant others in childhood or adolescence and enter adulthood ill-equipped to deal with the daily demands of work, relating to a partner and raising children.
-Drinking is a band aid solution, and the alcohol really serves as a poison – it actually digs you into a deeper and deeper hole.
-It can deceive you into thinking its the answer to all your problems when its actually making them so much worse.
+Drinking is a band aid solution, and the alcohol really serves as a poison – it actually digs you into a deeper hole.
+It can deceive you into thinking it’s the answer to your problems when it could be making them worse.
 Stop the problem before it gets worse.

 The methods and options used by our therapists are flexible.
-You can meet with a therapist via a face-to-face meeting in the Melbourne clinic or if you prefer, we can assist you from the comfort of your own home with online counselling via Skype.
+You can meet with a therapist via the comfort of your own home with online counselling using Zoom, Skype or similar.
 You can also download recommended hypnosis recordings that will help you in the comfort and privacy of your own home.
 When you decide to get help with alcohol-related addictions, taking the first step takes real courage.

-When it comes to binge drinking help, hypnotherapy, mindfulness therapy, and psychotherapy can be used together to help people who binge drink achieve greater self awareness and inner control.
-With a willingness to work through issues most people who were once heavy drinkers feel so much better within themselves and less controlled by urges to drink (or drink excessively).
+When it comes to binge drinking help, hypnotherapy, counselling and psychotherapy may help people who binge drink achieve greater self awareness and inner control.
+With a willingness to work through issues many people who were once heavy drinkers feel better within themselves and less controlled by urges to drink (or drink excessively).

-In addition, it sometimes helps to find an Alcoholics Anonymous meeting, which are confidential meetings providing additional help when your alcohol consumption is spiralling out of control.
-Remember alcohol group support and individual counselling can work complimentarily together.
+In addition, it sometimes helps to find an Alcoholics Anonymous meeting, which are confidential meetings providing additional help and support.
+Many individuals find the combination of alcohol group support and individual counselling works well.